 In order to simplify the analysis, we will consider only two of the arm's degrees of freedom and assume that the rest of the joints are frozen in place.
-The arm is allowed to rotate around the z-axis of the the "shoulder" joint, labeled "s" in the image, and around the y-axis of the "elbow" joint, labeled "e" in the image.
+The arm is allowed to swivel at the "shoulder" joint, labeled "s" in the image, and rotate at the "elbow" joint, labeled "e" in the image.

 We will organize our analysis around the four different coordinate frames labeled in the figure.
 For each coordinate frame, the red arrow corresponds to the x-axis, the green arrow corresponds to the y-axis, and the blue arrow corresponds to the z-axis.
 We will express the rotation of the two joints as Θ_s and Θ_e .
-In Figure 1 $\Theta_s = -45^\circ$ and $\Theta_e = 45^\circ$.
+In Figure ?? $\Theta_s = -45^\circ$ and $\Theta_e = 45^\circ$.